-- Sign in to your Dev Center developer account.
+- Sign in to your Partner Center developer account.
 Or register for a developer account if you don't have one.

 - Select an app to create the upload package for.
 If you have not yet created an app submission, provide a new app name to create a new submission.
 For more info, see Create your app by reserving a name.

 - After the package has been created successfully, click Launch Windows App Certification Kit to start the testing process.